GLOBAL MARKETS-Dow, S&P 500 hit record highs on greater risk tolerance

 "Some of the uncertainty, 'flight-to-quality' type of unknown bid is leaving the markets," said Tom Tucci, head of Treasuries trading at CIBC in New York.

-The U.S. dollar hit its highest in more than two weeks against the yen of 104.97 yen on the global risk appetite and anticipation of more Japanese stimulus.
-Gold posted its biggest one-day fall in three weeks.
-(Additional reporting by Vikram Subhedar in London, Yashaswini Swamynathan in Bangalore and Karen Brettell and Richard Leong in New York; Editing by Nick Zieminski and James Dalgleish)
+The U.S. dollar hit its highest level in more than two weeks against the yen of 104.92 yen on the global risk appetite and anticipation of more Japanese stimulus.
+The euro was last 0.2 percent higher against the dollar, however, at $1.1082.
+Gold fell for a second straight day.
+(Additional reporting by Vikram Subhedar in London, Yashaswini Swamynathan in Bangalore and Karen Brettell and Richard Leong in New York; Editing by Nick Zieminski)